l0k0ms/log-workshop/workshop/part_2/README.md

       - /var/run/docker.sock:/var/run/docker.sock:ro
 ```

-In order to avoid any launch issue, we should make sure that the DD agent is the last container to start by adding:
+In order to avoid any launch issue, make sure that the DD agent is the last container to start by adding:

 ```
+datadog:
+  (...)
   depends_on:
         - nginx
         - api
 ```

-In order to start metrics collection we are going to use labels:
+In order to start metrics collection we are going to use labels on our containers ([learn more about auto-discovery in our documentation][5]):

-For NGINX:
+For NGINX, according to [the NGINX documentation][6]:

 ```
     label: